logjuicer/logjuicer/README.md

 * Lines are converted into feature vectors using the hashing trick.
 * The logs are compared using cosine similarity.

+LogJuicer features a discovery mechanism to automatically find the source of the diff for some targets (called baselines):

+* A `service.log` file will be compared with the last `service.log-YYYYDDMM`.
+* CI builds baselines may be found through the external service API.

+When the baseline discovery fails, the diff's source must be provided.

 ## Install